Arshiya0x7/Special-Headers/README.md

 **Special Headers**, developed by **Arshia0X7**, is a Burp Suite extension written in Python (Jython) that adds a dedicated tab for inspecting HTTP headers of any request or response.
 It focuses solely on headers, providing a clean and highly customizable interface with filtering, highlighting, and persistent settings.

-The extension also includes an advanced live header counter that updates even when the tab is not active.
+The extension also includes an advanced live header counter that updates when the tab is active.

 ---